mickael-saraga/app-weather/README.md

 # AppWeather

-This is a little app showing weather forecasts depending on cities ZipCodes in France.
+This is a little app showing weather forecasts depending on cities zipcodes in France.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

 ## Development server